clanfear/SOC321/docs/syllabus.md

 [Savery 255](https://www.washington.edu/maps/#!/sav): `office_day` TBA

 ## Overview

+Imai:

+"Would universal health insurance improve the health of the poor?
+Do patterns of arrests in US cities show evidence of racial proling?
+What accounts for who votes and their choice of candidates?
+This course will teach students how to address these and other social science questions by analyzing quantitative data.
+The course introduces basic principles of statistical inference and programming skills for data analysis.
+The goal is to provide students with the foundation necessary to analyze data in their own research and to become critical consumers of statistical claims made in the news media, in policy reports, and in academic research."

 This course is intended as an accessible, holistic, and case-based introduction to quantitative data analysis using programming and statistics.
 General topics we will focus on include: